SquareとMicrosoft Excelの連携イメージ

 Once a payment is completed with Square, it is registered as transaction information in HubSpot, reducing the need for manual work.

-Payment information outside of business hours is also seamlessly registered in HubSpot, preventing input omissions and duplicate data, thereby improving the efficiency of management tasks.
+Payment information outside of business hours is also seamlessly registered in HubSpot, preventing data entry omissions and duplicate data, thereby improving the efficiency of management tasks.

 Summary